-In order to reduce the spread of COVID-19 (Coronavirus), the Department of Natural Resources is doing its part through social distancing in the workplace.
-Beginning on March 17, many of DNR's employees will work from home.
-However, the DNR and its agencies will remain open for business to serve the people of Colorado, and are available through phone and email.
-Please be patient and flexible as we adjust to this unprecedented circumstance, and know that we will respond to customers as soon as possible.
+In order to reduce the spread of COVID-19 (Coronavirus), the Department of Natural Resources (DNR) is doing its part through social distancing in the workplace.
+As of April 1, most of DNR's employees will work from home and its main office buildings will be closed to the public.
+However, the DNR and its agencies will remain open for business through phone or email to serve the people of Colorado.
+Please be patient and flexible during this unprecedented circumstance, and know that we will respond to customers as soon as possible.
 Click here for COVID-19 updates.

 Welcome to the Colorado Water Conservation Board's new website.
 We've made a lot of changes and hope that you find this new site easier to use.
 Once you've had a chance to look around, we'd love to get your feedback.